 - rapid breathing

 - discomfort that’s relieved by sitting or leaning forward

 - fainting, dizziness, and loss of consciousness

 Cardiac tamponade often has three signs your doctor can recognize.
 These signs are commonly known as Beck’s triad.
 They include:

 - low blood pressure and weak pulse because the volume of blood your heart is pumping is reduced

 - extended neck veins because they’re having a hard time returning blood to your heart

 - a rapid heartbeat combined with muffled heart sounds due to the expanding layer of fluid inside your pericardium

 Your doctor will conduct further tests to confirm a cardiac tamponade diagnosis.
-An echocardiogram is an ultrasound of your heart.
+One such test is an echocardiogram, which is an ultrasound of your heart.
 It can detect whether the pericardium is distended and if the ventricles have collapsed due to low blood volume.
 Your chest X-rays may show an enlarged, globe-shaped heart if you have cardiac tamponade.
 Other diagnostic tests may include:

 - a thoracic CT scan to look for fluid accumulation in your chest or changes to your heart

 - a magnetic resonance angiogram to see how blood is flowing through your heart

 - an electrocardiogram to assess your heartbeat